GerlechJen/UFOs/README.md

 </li>
 ```
 Also the filters like city, state and country should not be case sensitive.
 As it stands now it is case sensitive and if the city for instance is spelt capitalized,

+The webpage updates with the search criteria after pressing "Enter".